rodelgc/sample-selenium-cucumber/README.md

 # README

+This is a Gradle project that contains Selenium WebDriver tests using Cucumber framework.

 This project contains 3 tests that cover the following challenge steps:
 1. Select item from pulldown menu
 2. Input text into a textbox